belkaite/pair-programming-express-app/README.md

 #### 1. Screenings:

 Step 1: Create a new migration file to add the screenings table.
-Define the screenings table with the necessary columns.
+Define the screenings table with the necessary data: screening id, movie id, screening timestamp(s), total tickets allocation.
 Run the migration to update the database schema.

-Step 2: Create controller for screenings: POST endpoint to create new screenings, GET endpoint to retrieve all available screenings for booking.
+Step 2: Start writing TTD for screenings by writing tests what the entire screening module should do.
+Start by testing endpoints: GET, POST, PATCH.
+Along the way use the technique - make it fail, make it work, make it right - by writing tests firsts, then writing the straightforward code just to pass it and then finally refactor it.
+Meaning that along writing tests create a controller file to write the code for handling endpoints.

-Step 3: Create repository for screenings.
-Methods needed: creating a new screening, getting all screenings that are not in the past, getting movie ID from the movies table by title and year.
+Step 3: Similar approach use for writing TTD for repository as in step 2 again starting from tests.
+Repository file should contain database operations: get all screenings that are not in the past, getting screenings by movie ID, creating and updating screenings.

+Step 4: Create schema that ensures user's inputs validation.
+Again - start from writing tests as in the previous two steps.

 #### 2. Tickets:

 Step 1: Create a new migration file to add the screenings table.

 Step 2: Create controller for tickets.

 Step 3: Create repository for tickets.